 So if you are an App developer, you need to be aware of the permissions that your App requires to run and to limit permissions accessed accordingly.
 Some developers are lazy and do not limit these permissions in their App and others are unnecessarily accessing personal information for their own gain.
 In both cases, the legislators are looking at this and will eventually require strict provisions to disable this practice, which may be costly to the developer in the end.

-It will not be long until the legislation catches up with the Internet and requires all Apps to be clear on their permissions, show what is required to run their App and notify users of the personal information accessed.
+It will not be long until Australian data privacy laws catch up with the Internet and require all Apps to be clear on their permissions, show what is required to run their App and notify users of the personal information accessed.
 It will also require users of the App to agree to any access to their personal information.
 As privacy regulations are currently and constantly being reviewed, the requirements for App developers are becoming more and more stringent.
 The onus will be on the App developer to show that their customers have agreed to permit any access to the permissions required to run the App they have downloaded.

 Protect yourself: As an App developer you need to have a good, short Disclaimer that your App users agree to when downloading your App.
 This is important to both protecting yourself and your business from customers complaining that you accessed personal information and breached their privacy.
 It’s also important to have their confirmation to permissions, applications and programs that your App needs to access in order to function.
 Plus it shows you care about your customers’ privacy.